Back to All Events

 Coastal communities face a unique set of circumstances.
 Much loved by residents and visitors alike, many also experience some of the poorest health outcomes in the country.

-These inequalities are driven by a combination of factors such as poor transport connectivity and a labour market often reliant on a small number of industries compared to inland neighbours.
+These inequalities are shaped by a range of factors such as poor transport connectivity and a labour market often reliant on a small number of industries compared to inland neighbours.
 What’s more, as Professor Chris Whitty highlighted in his report on health in coastal communities, people living on the coast have too often been “overlooked, with limited research on their health and wellbeing”.

 Previous